 Bhimasena grew arrogant over these successes and began to disrespect the Bodhisatta, believing he could now get by on his own.
 When a rival army besieged the city, the king sent Bhimasena out atop an armored war elephant to lead his troops in battle.
 The Bodhisatta sat in the rear.
 As they reached the front lines, Bhimasena began to shake with fear and soiled himself.
 The Bodhisatta told Bhimasena to climb down, and he dashed into battle alone, captured the rival king, and took him back to the palace.
 Now knowing the truth about the pair, the king lavished honor on the Bodhisatta and sent Bhimasena back to his home.

 In the Lifetime of the Buddha

-Bhimasena was an earlier birth of one of the Buddha’s disciples who used to boast about his noble, ultra-wealthy upbringing, saying his family’s slaves dressed and ate better than most regular people.
-But it was later discovered that these stories were all lies.
+Bhimasena was an earlier birth of one of the Buddha’s disciples who boasted about his noble, ultra-wealthy upbringing, saying his family’s slaves dressed and ate better than most regular people.
+It was later discovered that these stories were all lies.
 When the Buddha heard other disciples discussing how this dishonest disciple had not yet detached himself from desire, he told them this story so they knew that the dishonest disciple had the same bad personality in the past.